Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Introduction

 \section{Introduction}

 In the last two decades, the interest in the study of autonomous platoons for transportation missions has grown significantly, in such a way that many researchers have focused on developing control and decision-making strategies for these scenarios.
+This interest is motivated by the fact that, from an economic point of view, land transport of goods is a critical issue for many countries, and \emph{vehicular platoons} present many advantages, such as greater throughput and safe navigation, higher passenger comfort, lower energy consumption, and emission of pollutants, among others.
 More recently, traditional planning and control methods have been replaced by new machine learning algorithms, opening up a new range of possibilities to improve safety and efficiency in transportation systems.
-But despite the rapid progress, most papers have focused more on the internal aspects of neural networks, and less on the practical aspects of the real world, such as uncertainties in vehicle parameters, team heterogeneity, and the existence of external perturbations.
+But despite the rapid progress, most papers have focused more on the internal aspects of neural networks, and less on the practical aspects of the real world such as uncertainties in vehicle parameters (mass, friction, and inertial delay), team heterogeneity (different types of vehicles or communication flows), and the existence of external perturbations.
 So, this brings us to the need of thinking about more robust and general strategies in the context of multi-agent systems.

 In this paper, we deal specifically with the problem of null spacing error in the longitudinal spacing control of \ace{CACC} systems.
-The main idea is to provide a controller that \emph{learns} how to regulate the space between two subsequent agents in a vehicular platoon, such that: $i$) the training stage of the \ac{CNN} is independent of the communication topology among the vehicles; $ii$) the output rejects bounded external disturbances, and $iii$) it operates under bounded parametric uncertainties for the dynamics.
+The main idea is to provide a controller that \emph{learns} how to regulate the space between two subsequent agents in a vehicular platoon, such that: $i$) the training stage of the \ac{CNN} is independent of the communication topology among the vehicles; $ii$) the output rejects bounded external disturbances, and $iii$) it operates under bounded parametric uncertainties for the model dynamics.
 Our proposed approach is illustrated in Fig.~\ref{fig:problem}, where vehicle $i$ runs a \ac{DRL} controller that receives as input $\emean_{i}(t)$ (the sum of average spacing, speed, and acceleration differences of vehicle $i$ to all its neighbors), and outputs an incremental acceleration command $\iduin{i}(t)$, subsequently integrated and limited by a saturation.